-Applicants are advised that if more than three examples of gaming site operations are provided, only the first three examples (in the order given) will be considered.
+Applicants are advised that if more than one example of gaming site operations is provided for any of the above categories, only the first example of same (in the order given) will be considered.

 - (b) The gaming site used in each example: - (i) must either be currently operating or have been operated within the 5 years immediately preceding the Submission Deadline; and - (ii) must relate to the experience of the Lead Entity that will play the lead role in Gaming Operations Responsibilities or the Lead Key Individual who will have operational responsibility and decision-making authority for Gaming Operations Responsibilities.